No products in the cart.

 Except Apple’s consistent refusal to make iPhones waterproof until very recently rules it out.
 If you’re careful, then the iPhone SE is still a great choice for use around water, just don’t drop it.

 No smartphone will ever declare itself completely waterproof.
 The best we can hope for is that it survives long enough to withstand water pressure at specified depths.
-However, the phones here offer just a little bit more should you take your precious phone into environments it might not agree with.
+However, these phones for watersports offer just a little bit more should you take your phone into environments it might not agree with.